Hawkynt/Randomizer/Readme.md

 [^42]: [MP](https://www.jstor.org/stable/2027592)

 This is a widely used algorithm for generating pairs of Gaussian variables from a uniform RNG.
-This method is particularly efficient because it generates two normally distributed values simultaneously, making it faster than some other methods like the Box-Muller transform.
+This method is particularly efficient because it generates two normally distributed values simultaneously, making it faster than some other methods like the [BM](#box-muller-method-bm) transform.

 The MP relies on the fact that a pair of independent, uniformly distributed variables can be transformed into a pair of independent, normally distributed variables.
 The method involves the following steps: